jonvanhof/seis631-final/README.md

 ### Elite/Good Middle Relievers

 Not great results so far, but let’s now look for any correlations among our Elite and Good relievers sets.
-First a comparision of Elite MRs to their teams’ W/L%:
+First a comparison of Elite MRs to their teams’ W/L%:

     pitch_merge %>% filter(FIP <= ELITE_MR) %>% ggplot(., aes(x=FIP, y= W.L.)) +